+Class Location: Brevard 238

-Class Time: MWF 2:00-2:50 pm Discussion Session: TH 5:30-7:00 pm Discussion Session Location: Lamar 130
+Discussion session: TH 5:30 - 7:00 pm Discussion Location: Lamar 130

 Course Description

 This is a three credit-hour, calculus-based physics course which covers basic mechanics.
 In this course, we will use a few fundamental models to describe a wide range of physical phenomena.
 Topics to be covered include motion, forces, momentum and energy.